Apple Cider Vinegar

-Cleansing diets and regimes have become popular, including starvation, juicing, and ingesting apple cider vinegar.
-Supporters of apple cider vinegar claim it can help with weight loss, lower cholesterol and blood pressure, control blood sugar levels, and remove toxins.
+Apple cider vinegar has gained popularity in cleansing diets and regimens, and its supporters claim it can aid in weight loss, lower cholesterol and blood pressure, regulate blood sugar levels, and eliminate toxins.

 From an Ayurvedic perspective, vinegar is not commonly used in India.
-Still, the Samhita Charaka (classical Ayurvedic text) states, "There is nothing in the world which does not have therapeutic utility inappropriate conditions and situations."
-No food or herb is assumed to help everyone constantly, but in some cases, apple cider vinegar (sour taste) can benefit specific individuals and conditions.
+Still, the Charaka Samhita (a classical Ayurvedic text) states, "There is nothing in the world which does not have therapeutic utility in inappropriate conditions and situations."
+No food or herb is assumed to benefit everyone constantly, but in some cases, apple cider vinegar (with a sour taste) can help specific individuals and conditions.

 Ayurveda believes, "The effectiveness of your digestion depends on the strength of digestive fire, Agni."
-Food can sit in the stomach if the digestive fire is low, creating burping, belching, and gassy symptoms.
+Food can sit in the stomach if the digestive fire is low, resulting in symptoms such as burping, belching, and gas.
 You might experience burning, sharpness, and pain if the digestive fire is too high.

-Ayurveda understands and uses the six tastes (sweet, sour, salty, pungent, bitter, and astringent) found in foods, spices, and herbs to balance digestion, assimilation, and elimination processes.
+Ayurveda recognizes and utilizes the six primary tastes (sweet, sour, salty, pungent, bitter, and astringent) found in foods, spices, and herbs to balance the digestion, assimilation, and elimination processes.

-Vinegar is sour, hot, heavy, and wet and can benefit the cold, dry, and light qualities of Vata but can create an imbalance for Pitta and Kapha.
-The climate you live in impacts many decisions on the addition of hot or cold energies; for instance, in a cold environment adding fermented food or using vinegar might be warranted, but in hot climates, not so much.
+Vinegar is sour, hot, heavy, and wet, and can benefit the cold, dry, and light qualities of Vata, but can create an imbalance for Pitta and Kapha.
+The climate you live in influences many decisions regarding the addition of hot or cold energies; for instance, in a cold environment, adding fermented food or using vinegar might be warranted, but in hot climates, it is not.

 Apple Cider Vinegar